stealjobbs/chutiyappa-jr-bot/README.md

 # chutiyappa-jr-bot
 Sentient telegram bot made to ego hurt my friends.

+Best practice: Create your own tele bot, update config files and you are good to goooo.

 NOTE: Run the test bot while developing using the argment -t.
+(WONT Work if I already have its instance running)

 python3 main.py -t